theva1/project1_687/README.md

 How does the percentage of househoulds with no internet connection change throughout the quintiles?

-Relative percentage of devices listed to access the interent per quintile (Desktop/laptops, cell phones, tablets, other)
+What the relative percentage of devices used to access the interent for each quintile (Desktop/laptops, cell phones, tablets, other)

 The same as above but for connectivity type (cellular, broadband, dial-up, satelite, and other).